 You may have heard of the fourth trimester.
 Basically, it’s the idea that the first 3 months of life are very much an extension of life in the womb for baby.
 Baby has spent 40 weeks (or there abouts!) having her every need attended to.
 She never knew hunger, was always rocked, and could always hear mama’s heartbeat.
 Given that, it seems pretty unrealistic to expect a newborn baby to adjust to life on the outside instantly.
 That’s why attempts at scheduling a newborn or unrealistic expectations about sleep frustrate parents more often than not.

-I’m certainly not a child rearing expert.
-But what I’ve found to be true (and what many I know have found as well) is that your best bet in the fourth trimester is let go of your need to schedule and instead follow your baby’s cues.
-I am very much a type-A personality – a huge planner.
-But I made a conscious effort with Callum to let go of the need for certainty and control.
-I followed his cues about about when he needed to eat, when (and where!) he needed to sleep, when he needed to be held, and so on.
-As a result, I was a much more relaxed and happy mama and he was a more content and happy baby!
+What I’ve found to be true (and what many I know have found as well) is that your best bet in the fourth trimester is let go of your need to schedule and instead follow your baby’s cues.
+Even if you’re very much a type-A personality (a huge planner), make a conscious effort to let go of the need for certainty and control.
+Follow your baby’s cues about when he needs to eat, when (and where!) he needs to sleep, when he needs to be held, and so on.
+As a result, you’ll be much more relaxed and happy mama and you’ll have a more content and happy baby.

-Things are a bit different this time around – chasing a toddler around while caring for a newborn makes things a bit more interesting.
-While it’s true that I don’t have nearly as much time to simply stare at Eleanor and marvel at her presence, I have found that my fourth trimester “rules” are even more important to keep in mind as I juggle the needs of two children.
+Chasing a toddler around while caring for a newborn makes things a bit more interesting.
+While it’s true that you will not have nearly as much time to simply stare at your newborn and marvel at his/her presence, you’ll find that these fourth trimester “rules” are even more important to keep in mind as you juggle the needs of two children.

 So what are the keys to life in the fourth trimester?